Mission

 OPS-SAT is devoted to demonstrating drastically improved mission control capabilities, that will arise when satellites can fly more powerful on-board computers.
 The satellite is only 30cm high, but it contains an experimental computer ten times more powerful than any current ESA spacecraft.

-It is very difficult to perform live testing of mission control systems.
-No-one wants to take any risk with an existing, valuable satellite, so testing new procedures, techniques or systems in orbit is not often possible.
+It was very difficult to perform live testing of mission control systems.
+No-one wanted to take any risk with an existing, valuable satellite, so testing new procedures, techniques or systems in orbit was not often possible.

-The OPS-SAT solution is to design a low-cost satellite that is rock-solid safe and robust, even if there are any malfunctions due to testing.
+The OPS-SAT solution was to design a low-cost satellite that would be rock-solid safe and robust, even if there are any malfunctions due to testing.

-The robustness of the basic satellite itself will give ESA flight control teams the confidence they need to upload and try out new, innovative control software submitted by experimenters; the satellite can be pushed to its limits but can always be recovered if something goes wrong.
+The robustness of the basic satellite itself gave ESA flight control teams the confidence they needed to upload and try out new, innovative control software submitted by experimenters; the satellite could be pushed to its limits but could always be recovered if something went wrong.

-Achieving this level of performance and safety at a low cost is a challenge.
-To do this, OPS-SAT combines off-the-shelf subsystems typically used with cubesats, the latest terrestrial microelectronics for the on-board computer and the experience ESA has gained in operating satellites for the last 40 years in keeping missions safe.
+Achieving this level of performance and safety at a low cost was a challenge.
+To do this, OPS-SAT combined off-the-shelf subsystems typically used with cubesats, the latest terrestrial microelectronics for the on-board computer and the experience ESA has gained in operating satellites for the last 40 years in keeping missions safe.

-The result is an open, flying 'laboratory' that will be available for in-orbit demonstration of revolutionary new control systems and software that would be too risky to trial on a 'real' satellite.
+The result was an open, flying 'laboratory' that was available for in-orbit demonstration of revolutionary new control systems and software that would be too risky to trial on a 'real' satellite.
 Over 100 companies and institutions from 17 European countries have registered experimental proposals to fly on OPS-SAT.

-The in-orbit laboratory will offer a range of resources, including processors, field-programmable gate arrays (FPGAs), cameras, and an attitude determination and control system, all of which experimenters will be able to exploit for demonstrating new mission and operations concepts.
+This in-orbit laboratory offered a range of resources, including processors, field-programmable gate arrays (FPGAs), cameras, and an attitude determination and control system, all of which the experimenters were able to exploit for demonstrating new mission and operations concepts.

-The OPS-SAT architecture consists of two major parts.
-The first is the OPS-SAT 'bus', which provides the necessary infrastructure to operate the second part, the payload.
-However, in this case, once the payload is running it can take over control of the entire satellite while the bus monitors and is ready to take control back at any moment.
+The OPS-SAT architecture consisted of two major parts.
+The first was the OPS-SAT 'bus', which provided the necessary infrastructure to operate the second part, the payload.
+However, in this case, once the payload was running it could take over control of the entire satellite while the bus monitored and was ready to take control back at any moment.

 Payload